stklcode/juraclient/README.md

 It also contains some new features and allows configuration using a dedicated configuration object.

 Version 1.x requires Java 8 or later.
-This version currently receives security and bugfix updates.
+This version is no longer supported and will not receive any future updates.
-However, new features might not be backported.

 ## Usage Examples